 McKelligon Canyon Bike Trail is a 4.7 mile moderately trafficked out and back trail located near El Paso, Texas that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.

 It's a great work out.
 If you are out of shape and don't run or do any cardio.
 It will take your breath away n you will get tired but boy is it worth.